yiqichen-2000/BERTE/README.md

 ```
 mv *_full_length_kmer_counts_list.pkl ../working_files/
 # Move demo_SINE's full length 4-mer, 5-mer, and 6-mer features, to be used in training

+mv *_superfamliy_.pkl ../working_files/
+# Move demo_SINE's superfamily ids, to be used as labels in training
 ```

 ## Example Training